 In this paper, we begin by introducing these basic observables.
-We then generalize the isoscaling relationship to allow comparisons of systems at different temperatures and examine the accuracy of this generalization.
+We then generalize the isoscaling relationship to allow comparisons of systems at different temperatures and examine the accuracy of this generalized isoscaling relationship.
 We use the isotopic thermometer to provide input regarding the temperature difference required by the generalized isoscaling relationship.
 We study the empirical comparison between the isotopic temperatures and generalized isoscaling parameters obtained for a heavier Kr+Nb and those obtained for a lighter Ar+Sc system as a function of the incident energy per nucleon.
+These comparisons suggest that the lighter Ar+Sc system to be less consistent with thermal descriptions than the heavier Kr+Nb system.